in Roofnest Tips & Features / by Nick Jaynes

 Condor XL deploys in a matter of moments and folds away nearly as fast.
 Like the Tacoma, the Condor XL is ready for big family adventures.

-Lastly, we come to the third best roof top tent for the Toyota Tacoma: Falcon 2
+The third best roof top tent for the Toyota Tacoma: Falcon 2

 Falcon 2 is Roofnest’s latest tent.
 But that’s not the only reason it’s on this list.
 The footprint of the Falcon 2 is 88 inches long and 50 inches wide.
 This makes it longer than both Tacoma’s standard and long beds.
 But Falcon 2 makes up for its overall length with slimness and utility.